BNasmith/PTForsyth/PTFWorkofChrist.md

 unity lie?
-Does it lie in our elementary affections for each other, in the palpable relationships of natural life with our parents, brothers, lovers, and friends ?
+Does it lie in our elementary affections for each other, in the palpable relationships of natural life with our parents, brothers, lovers, and friends?
 Or is the unity of the race simply its capacity for being organised by skilful engineers?
 Is the unity of the race like the unity of machines?
 No. The unity of the